brianfrankcooper/YCSB/memcached/README.md

   What to do with failures; this is one of `net.spy.memcached.FailureMode` enum values, which are currently: `Redistribute`, `Retry`, or `Cancel`.

+- `memcached.protocol`
+  Set to 'binary' to use memcached binary protocol.
+Set to 'text' or omit this field to use memcached text protocol

 You can set properties on the command line via `-p`, e.g.:

     ./bin/ycsb load memcached -s -P workloads/workloada \